gabrielfalcao/bose/doc/index.rst

 Python3
 =======

-bose supports python3.
+psychoacoustics supports python3.
 Building from source on python3 requires `distribute <http://packages.python.org/distribute/>`_.
 If you don't have distribute installed, ``python3 setup.py install`` will install it via distribute's bootstrap script.